jlevesy/workflows-exporter/README.md

 # Workflows-Exporter

 This exporter hits the Github API to collect workflow billable time for a single org.
-It is explicitely designed to only focus on workflow billabe time for now, in an attempt to tackle cases where the org has a large amount (~1000) of repositories.
+It is explicitely designed to only focus on workflow billable time for now, in an attempt to tackle cases where the organization has a large amount (~1000) of repositories.

+To achieve this, it does the following tradeoffs:

+- It only accounts for repositories being active in the last x days (default is 35 days)
-It works in best effort mode and tries to refresh the data according to the ongoing API ratelimits.
+- It works in best effort mode and tries to refresh the data every x minutes (default is 30 minutes)
-It serves the latest fetched data.
+- It serves the last retrieved data

 ## Exported metrics